KevinKuo41/Default_Prediction_On_LendingClub_NeuralNets/00_Datasets/README.md

 # Source
 #### Overall, around 1 million clients' 48 feature variables and 1 target variable (loan_status) comprise the dataset in this work.
 These clients were all requesting loans on the LendingClub platform and successfully received the loans.
 However, some of them could not repay the loans and default.
-Generally speaking, this dataset is an imbalanced dataset with only a few clients defaulting, and a majority of clients stay non-default. <br>
+Generally speaking, this dataset is an imbalanced dataset with 29.7% clients defaulting, and 70.3% clients stay non-default. <br>
 Introducation to LendingClub: https://www.lendingclub.com/ <br> Download Link for the Dataset: https://drive.google.com/drive/folders/1COOgIR7x7Y1PH4y3j1h0ys7Ee0h3srfX?usp=sharing <br>